Powerline safety planning tool

 Business owners, machinery operators, and other workers working near powerlines should take appropriate actions to work safely near powerlines.

 To help you plan work near overhead powerlines, we have developed the Powerline Safety Planning Tool.
 This tool may help minimise contact and reduce the risk of injury or death from electrocution and damage to equipment and the electricity network.
+You can also download it as the Look up and Live app.

 This tool will assist you to safely plan and/or perform work around the electricity network by providing: